BeehiveHQ/beehive-ai/docs/core_concepts/beehives.md

 When the `ChartGenerator` acts after the `Researcher` agent, it can ask the `Researcher` agent clarifying questions about its output.

+!!! note
+    Questioning (and in general, direction interaction between child invokables) is more representative of human conversation.
+We plan on extending invokable-to-invokable direct conversation in future versions of Beehive.
+If you have any ideas, please request a feature or open a PR!

 ## Increasing complexity

 The examples above represent conversations between different `BeehiveAgents`.
 However, `Beehives` support conversations between *any* kind of `Invokable`, including other `Beehives`!
 This is where the real power of Beehive becomes apparent — using nested invokable types allows users to quickly spin up complex conversation structures.
 Let's look at some examples.